 Butterfinger Bars Recipe

-- Butter: When baking with butter, it’s always best to use room temperature butter.
-This makes a difference with the texture of the final product.
+- Butter: When baking with butter, it’s always best to use room-temperature butter.
+This makes a difference in the texture of the final product.
 Take out your butter about 30 minutes prior to using it.
 If you want to get technical, it should be at 58°F. Or, simply touch the butter with your finger, and if it leaves a slight imprint, it’s good to go😀.

 How to Make Butterfinger Bars